View Categories

 Route summary #

-While your tour summary doesn’t require the kind of keyword research that make sense when you’re working on your tour title, we do recommend giving it some thought.
-It’s what users will see under your tour’s title in lists of tours and it’s what we use when we share your tour on social media.
+While your tour summary doesn’t require the kind of keyword research that makes sense when you’re working on your tour title, we do recommend giving it some thought.
+It’s what users will see under your tour’s title in lists of tours and what we use when we share your tour on social media.
+Your summary needs to be different from your tour title but complementary – they work hand in hand but shouldn’t repeat content.

 You need to start with a verb and stay within the limit of 80 characters.
 You shouldn’t have a full stop at the end of your tour summary.